 Clear the Sync Row Sort box to use different sort methods.
 Then, choose how to sort rows and columns.
-For each sort, you can select the measure, add sort levels (for matching values), and toggle between ascending in and descending if.
+For each sort, you can select the measure, add sort levels (for matching values), and toggle between ascending is and descending is.